kafuji/pmxmerge/README.md

 ## Changelog

+* 2025/06/04: V1.1.2
+  * Fixed: Bone/Vertex/UV morph was broken if the patch model has different type, same name morph with the base model.
+    * In this case, the script will now replace the morph instead of merging it.
+  * Slightly changed handling of textures in pypmx.py for more convenient usage.
+  * Changed Bone update options: Removed BONE, added following:
+    * BONE_LOC (Location and Display)
+    * BONE_SETTING (Parent, Transform Order, Add Transform, IK, etc).
+  * Changed executable build tool from Pyinstaller to Nuitka.
+  * Added build.ps1 for building the executable with Nuitka.

 * 2025/06/03: V1.1.1
   * Fixed issue where textures were lost in output PMX file.
   * Renamed `pmx.py` to `pypmx.py` to avoid confusion with the original PMX library.
   * Added savetest.py for debugging purposes to load/save PMX files without errors.
+  * Stable release with no known issues.

 * 2025/06/02: V1.1.0
   * Completely rewritten core logic to be more modular and maintainable.